blog

 • Low average order value

-• Unfavorable payment terms with partners
+• Unfavorable payments terms with partners

 • Inadequate planning